 1. Sam, get the chop sticks out of your underpants.

-2. Look Mommy, tofu out of my mouth just for you!
+2. Look Mommy, tofu out of my mouth just for you!3.
+Sam, penis back in your underwear.

 4. Sam, penis back in your underwear.5.
 Sam, penis back in your underwear.
 (You're getting the point here....)